prasad341/VaraPrasad_portfolio/README.md

 .
 I wanted to learn a good programming skills and work on real projects.

+# Project 1
-# Project 1 : AIR POLLUTION FORECASTING AND DETECTION USING DEEP LEARNING
+# Title : AIR POLLUTION FORECASTING AND DETECTION USING DEEP LEARNING

 .
 In this project we can predict the pollutants in air by using Artificial Neural Network (ANN) algorithm.